-\ The date of first appointment of each auditor means the date on which the auditor was appointed for the first time (ever)
+NOTES \ The date of first appointment of each auditor means the date on which the auditor was appointed for the first time (ever) in the Issuer's Board of Statutory Auditors.

 \\ The list from which each auditor was taken is indicated in this column ("M": majority list; "m": minority list).